Updated February 26th, 2020.

-Hostel La Casona: A big colonial style house in the very center of the city with different room types available.
+Hostel La Casona: A big colonial-style house in the very centre of the city with different room types available.
 They have everything from dorms to doubles at reasonable prices.
 I can strongly recommend staying here because the service is good, the internet is free and the place is spectacular!
 A dorm bed starts at 50 bolivianos per night.

-Hostel Casa Blanca Potosi is the backpacker favourite.
-The rooms are colourful with thick mattresses and the whole hostel has a cozy feeling.
+Hostel Casa Blanca Potosí is the backpacker favourite.
+The rooms are colourful with thick mattresses and the whole hostel has a cosy feeling.
 Everything is very clean and the staff are friendly.
 There is an on-site bar and a kitchen for communal use.
-A night in one of the dorms will cost from 60 bolivanos per person.
+A night in one of the dorms will cost from 60 bolivianos per person.

 Hostal Santa Mónica is a swankier option and a great choice for the backpacker looking splurge.
 The old colonial building has plenty of charm, with bare wooden beams in the ceiling and typical white-washed walls.
 Expect to pay upwards of 360 bolivianos for a night.

 By Bus: Potosí can be reached easily by bus from any major city in Bolivia and from the border of Argentina.
 The journey takes approximately 10 hours from La Paz, 3 hours from Oruro and 12 hours from Salta.

 By Plane: Potosí has an airport but flights are infrequent, sometimes as few as a single flight per week.
 Most travellers take the bus.

 Where to go next?

 Salta, Argentina: Known for its typical colonial charm and surrounded by some of the most wonderful landscapes of South America, Salta la Linda (the beautiful) is an absolute must for all backpackers who are travelling in South America.
 Read more about Salta and its surroundings here.